AliceO2Group/Control/coconut/README.md

 ### Creating an environment

-If you started the core with the provided `config.yaml`, it should come preloaded with some FairMQ examples.
+Assuming AliECS was deployed as O²/FLP Suite, FairMQ examples should be available.
-The main subcommand for dealing with environments is (unsurprisingly) `environment`.
+The main subcommand for dealing with environments is `environment`.
 Most subcommands have shortened variants, so you might as well type `env` or `e`.
 Let's see what's running.
 ```
 $ coconut env list
 no environments running
 ```
 How do we create one?
-We can always ask `coconut`.
+We can always ask `coconut` for a detailed overview.
 ```
 $ coconut help env create
-The environment create command requests from O² Control the
+The environment create command requests from AliECS the
-creation of a new O² environment.
+creation of a new environment.

+The operation may or may not be successful depending on available resources and configuration.

+A valid workflow template (sometimes called simply "workflow" for brevity) must be passed to this command via the mandatory workflow-template flag.

+Workflows and tasks are managed with a git based configuration system, so the workflow template may be provided simply by name or with repository and branch/tag/hash constraints.
+Examples:
+ * `coconut env create -w myworkflow` - loads workflow `myworkflow` from default configuration repository at HEAD of master branch
+ * `coconut env create -w github.com/AliceO2Group/MyConfRepo/myworkflow` - loads a workflow from a specific git repository, HEAD of master branch
+ * `coconut env create -w myworkflow@rev` - loads a workflow from default repository, on branch, tag or revision `rev`
+ * `coconut env create -w github.com/AliceO2Group/MyConfRepo/myworkflow@rev` - loads a workflow from a specific git repository, on branch, tag or revision `rev`

+For more information on the AliECS workflow configuration system, see documentation for the `coconut repository` command.

 Usage:
   coconut environment create [flags]